 Butterfield Gallery History

-Open since February 1999, Butterfield Garage Art Gallery is the brainchild of artist Jan Miller.
+In 2024, Butterfield Garage Art Gallery turns 25!
+Established in February 1999, Butterfield Garage Art Gallery is the brainchild of artist Jan Miller.
 Her vision was to create an artist-run gallery for professional artists that would encourage creative experimentation.

 Jan and Max Miller purchased the building at 137 King Street in 1998.
 Its first use was as a parking garage and "showplace" for cars.
 It was built in 1927, the same year as the Bridge of Lions.
 Located in the service corridor to the Old City, it served as both an auto repair shop and automobile sales showroom.
 Cars could be brought into the building and driven up a ramp to the second level for storage.
 An elevator eventually replaced the ramp.